fluffy/draft-jennings-moq-log/draft-jennings-moq-log.md

  <log_level>
 ~~~

-The MOQT Group ID is timestamp (explain in the next section) in the message
+The MOQT Group ID is timestamp (explained in the next section) in
+the message
 truncated to a 62 bit binary integer.

 The MOQT Object ID is zero unless more than one message is produced in